Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 }
 ```

-Please note the convention of naming the unit test classes using complete senteces in lowercase separated with underscores('_') instead of whitespaces.
+Please note the convention of naming the unit test classes using complete sentences in lowercase separated with underscores('_') instead of whitespaces.
 The BDDHelper then replaces the underscores with whitespaces for the test reports.
 The same naming logic applies to the Observations.
 Unit test classes usually start with "When_.." and Observations with "should_...".
 It is important that both the unit test class name as well as the observation fully and correctly describe the behaviour that gets tested and the expected outcome.
 The lenghth of the name is in this case of no big concern.

-# Because()
+### Because() and Observations

 Instead of packing both the behaviour that leads to a result that we want to test and the assertion of the correct outcome in one code segment, we prefer to seperate those two in a `Because()` function where we have the behaviour that will be tested and an `Observation` that tests the outcome.